Skip to main content

 But there’s always risk.
 Although development might be 90% complete in the lab, there’s always a chance something was overlooked once it's moved into production.

-Preparing for packaging changes
+Preparing for Packaging Changes

 How does this translate to the supplier?
 The trend of replacing plastic with paper products can improve the environmental footprint and recyclability of packaging.
 That’s wonderful news for sustainability.
 But since the consumer can't see through it, it’s not always the best solution.
 Another drawback is working with equipment that’s designed for plastic.